JohnnyCrazy/SpotifyAPI-NET/SpotifyAPI.Docs/docs/SpotifyLocalAPI/index.md

 ## Configuration

 Different spotify versions often require different configuration.
-Some versions run their web-helper on port `4371`, others on `4381`.
+Some versions run their web-helper on port `4371`, others on `4381` or `4380`.
 Also, some use `https`, and others use `http`.
 You can use `SpotifyLocalAPIConfig` to configure the API:

 ```cs
 _spotify = new SpotifyLocalAPI(new SpotifyLocalAPIConfig